sbyrnes321/numericalunits/README.rst

 * You can give a dimension to complex numbers in the same way as real numbers--for example ``(2.1e3 + 3.9e4j) * ohm``.

+* Requires Python 3.
+(For Python 2 compatibility, install numericalunits version 1.23 or earlier.)

-* Should be compatible with any Python version 2.x or 3.x.
-If you find bugs, please tell me by `email <http://sjbyrnes.com>`_ or `github issue board <https://github.com/sbyrnes321/numericalunits/issues>`_.
+* If you find bugs, please tell me by `email <http://sjbyrnes.com>`_ or `github issue board <https://github.com/sbyrnes321/numericalunits/issues>`_.

 * If you get overflows or underflows, you can edit the unit initializations.